An-dy1/automation-bookstore/README.md

 8. Click Finish

 If you get stuck at any point, no worries!
 We'll make sure everyone is good to go during the workshop.

+### Andrea questions

+- Importing the pom.xml doesn't bring over all the other project folders.
+Can I import it all in one shmear?
+- Why do I have two .idea folders, is that normal
+- Right click index.html > build(?
+I don't think the option is showing up anymore, so I'm not sure) and now it shows up as a configuration I can run and it will launch on Chrome on my local
+- OR - just right click > open in Chrome
+- Now, where should I put tests? lol